TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-error-handling.md

 }
 ```

-I could have used an early out if the base call returns an error but decided to try one of the `neverthrow` utility methods instead.
-If the result of the first call is `ok`, `andThen` will execute the second call and return its result, otherwise it just returns the initial error.
+I could have used an early out if the base call returns an error but decided to try one of the NeverThrow utility methods instead.
+If the result of the first call is `ok`, [`andThen`](https://www.thecandidstartup.org/infinisheet/interfaces/_candidstartup_infinisheet-types.Ok-1.html#andthen-1) will execute the second call and return its result, otherwise it just returns the initial error.

 I'm not yet convinced that the functional style is simpler and more readable than the imperative alternative.